raceintospace/raceintospace/doc/manual/manual.md

 #### Library

 This is where to go for intelligence briefings.
-Each fall you'll receive a report about your opponent's activities: developing a component, planning a particular mission, etc.  Again, this is often inaccurate, but it's one tool to help guess at your opponent's progress.
+Each fall you'll receive a report about your opponent's activities: developing a component, planning a particular mission, etc.  Again, this is often inaccurate, but it's one tool to help guess at your opponent's plans.

 #### CIA/KGB Statistics